-To date, Interbank is in full compliance with all regulatory limits.
+Pursuant to SBS Resolution No. 6694-2015, the SBS has defined a plan for the implementation of this ratio.
+Since January 2019 and moving forward, companies are required to implement 100% of the Liquidity Ratio Coverage Ratio.
+As of the date of this Annual Report on Form 20-F, Interbank is in full compliance with all regulatory limits required by the SBS.
 In addition, Interbank's alert system monitors any deviations so Interbank may take any preventive measures.